About Us

 Militant MOMS

 The BC government failed to address major service gaps while registering record budget surpluses.
 Thousands of BC children are still being denied vital early intervention treatment.
 Families are unable to get the support they need to cope with their children's exceptional needs.
-And now the level and quality of crucial services is being further eroded as the Province seeks to balance its budget on the backs of BC's most vulnerable children and families.
+And now the level and quality of crucial services is being further eroded as the Province seeks to balance its budget on the backs of BC's most vulnerable children, adults and families.